kumarakrishna/c-rust-integration/README.md

    - Line 127: `fn peek(&self) -> Option<&T> { ... }`

 8. Error Handling:
+   Rust's Result and Option types, along with the try_into method, promote explicit and structured error handling, enhancing code clarity and reliability.
    - Line 111: `LITTLE_ENDIAN.try_into().unwrap()`
    - Line 114: `BIG_ENDIAN.try_into().unwrap()`

 9. Unwrapping Results and Option:
+    The use of unwrap in Rust signifies explicit handling of success and failure cases, encouraging developers to consider and handle potential errors, contributing to safer code.
    - Line 49: `write!(&mut file, "+------+-------------------------------------------------+------------------+\n").unwrap();`
    - Line 111: `LITTLE_ENDIAN.try_into().unwrap()`
    - Line 114: `BIG_ENDIAN.try_into().unwrap()`